Danica Patrick Weighs In On Simone Biles–Riley Gaines Trans Athlete Feud: “Woke Mind Virus”

 Biles clashed with former NCAA swimmer turned right-wing commentator Riley Gaines, who criticized the Minnesota State High School League for allowing the student to compete.

-Patrick, an outspoken supporter of former President Donald Trump, thanked Gaines for her activism.
+Patrick, an outspoken supporter of President Donald Trump, thanked Gaines for her activism.

 “This issue has a shelf life," she said.
 "I truly believe common sense will prevail.
 But until then, I am grateful for people like Riley Gaines who are making sure no one gets away with it — not to mention the fact that she actually lived it.”